If You Thought Your Handwriting Was Hard To Read, Russian Cursive Writing Examples From This Thread Will Prove You Wrong

 Image credits: RageofBaltimore

-Apparently, writing by hand is part of the growing process in Russian culture and learning it marks an important milestone in a child’s education and development.
+In Russian culture, mastering handwriting is part of the growing process and a notable milestone in a child’s educational and personal development.

-It turns out, writing by hand is so widely popular in Russia that people still write letters, postcards, post-its, notes to family and friends, recipes, contact information, addresses, and shopping lists.
+It turns out that writing by hand is so widely popular in Russia that people still write letters, postcards, post-its, notes to family and friends, recipes, contact information, addresses, and shopping lists.

 Russian cursive makes this doctor’s notice super baffling